bartk97/NYC-Taxi-Anomaly-Detection/README.md

-# NYC Taxi - Anomaly Detection
+# Anomaly Detection in Time Series with Autoencoder
 *Final Project for the 'Machine Learning and Deep Learning' Course at AGH Doctoral School*

 ## Dataset